maaxg/maaxg/README.md

 ## Hey there :smile:

-- 🔭  I'm a Computer Science student in Brazil that loves learn and solve problems with code.
+- 🔭  I'm a Software Engineer based in Brazil

 ## 🌱 Working on..